ijyliu/Commitment_Institutions_Instability/README.md

 ### [Release](Release)

 Contains final submissions, paper drafts, and presentations.
+The most up to date LaTex/pdf version of the paper is [here](Release/Paper/Liu-%20Commitment%20Institutions%20and%20Instability.pdf) and a pdf of the slides is [here](Release/Presentation/Thesis%20Presentation.pdf).

 ### [Source](Source)